poya-r/crypto-wallet-urls/README.md

 Why `data-<name>` format?
 This format has been chosen in order to stay in compliance with wider HTML specifications.

 #### Requirements
-The adoption of this specification is ultimately dependant on wallet Apps and Websites to implement this specification.
+The adoption of this specification is ultimately dependant on wallet Apps and Websites to implement.
-Doing so will certainly give their users one more way of easily and confidently send crypto using their app and hopefully benefit their app.
+Doing so will certainly give their users one more way of easily and confidently send crypto using their app and so attract more users to their app.

 I intend to keep an up to date list of all wallet apps that have implemented this specification to make it easier for users to find them.